Stone Gossard

-Stone Carpenter Gossard (born July 20, 1966) is an American musician who serves as a guitarist and songwriter for the rock band Pearl Jam.
+Stone Carpenter Gossard (born July 20, 1966) is an American musician and songwriter who serves as the rhythm guitarist for the rock band Pearl Jam.
 Along with Jeff Ament, Mike McCready, and Eddie Vedder, he is one of the founding members of the band.

 Gossard is also known for his work prior to Pearl Jam with the Seattle-based grunge bands Green River and Mother Love Bone.
 Gossard was also a member of the bands Temple of the Dog and Brad.
 In addition to his performing career, he has been active in the music industry as a producer and the owner of a record label and recording studio.
 He released his first solo album Bayleaf in 2001; his second, Moonlander, followed in 2013.

 Gossard was inducted into the Rock and Roll Hall of Fame as a member of Pearl Jam in 2017.

 Biography

 Early life

 Gossard was born in Seattle to David W. Gossard Jr. and Mary Carolyn Carpenter.
 His father was a lawyer and his mother worked in the Seattle city government.
 He has two sisters, Star Leslie Dirette and Shelly Joan Gossard.
 Gossard attended the Northwest Boarding School in Seattle.
 The first band Gossard joined was March of Crimes, a band of which future Soundgarden bassist Ben Shepherd was a member, as was novelist Jonathan Evison.
 Although Gossard's time with the band was brief, it introduced him to the emerging music scene in Seattle.
 Gossard formed a close friendship with fellow guitarist (and future Mudhoney member) Steve Turner, who also had attended the Northwest School, and joined Turner in his band The Ducky Boys.
 Turner's interest in punk rock had a significant influence on Gossard, and in turn on the ethos of the band.